Seethamma Vakitlo Sirimalle Chettu: Theatrical

 In late April 2012 the producers planned a worldwide release on 28 September, three weeks before the release of Cameraman Gangatho Rambabu.
 Seethamma Vakitlo Sirimalle Chettus release was expected to be postponed because of a filming delay after Samantha had an adverse drug reaction.
 Raju later announced that the film would be released on 21 December for Christmas, but due to production delays its release was postponed to 11 January 2013 for the three-day Sankranthi holiday.
 At Babu's suggestion a statewide premiere was planned a day before the general theatrical release, with the producers hoping to earn ₹10 million from the premiere.

 Seethamma Vakitlo Sirimalle Chettu was released on 101 screens (considered a record) in the United States and on eight screens in Canada.
 The film was released in New York, New Jersey, the San Francisco Bay Area and Los Angeles.
 Seethamma Vakitlo Sirimalle Chettu was the first South Indian film to be released in Manhattan, premiering on 10 January 2013 at the Times Square AMC Empire 25 theatre.
 The film opened worldwide on 1,500 screens.
 In Hyderabad and Secunderabad, it was released on 85 screens and the cities' eight multiplexes scheduled 100 shows per day; tickets for the first week sold out in one day.
 Raju scheduled screenings for women only on 14, 15 and 16 January.

 A Tamil remake proved cost-prohibitive, leading to an announcement of the Tamil-dubbed version Anandam Anandame in early October 2013.
 Viji Creations acquired the dubbing rights and P. Rajarajan wrote the dialogue for the dubbed version.
 It was also later dubbed and released in Tamil again under the title Nenjamellam Pala Vannam which was released in 2018.

 Re-release

 Seethamma Vakitlo Sirimalle Chettu was re-released in theaters worldwide on 7 March 2025.
+The Re-release achieved a strong worldwide opening, grossing over ₹3 crore on its first day.
+The film solidified its position among top re-release grossers with a total of ₹6.60 crore and received a strong nostalgic response from audiences.